-Time limits to challenge a will depend on the type of claim being contemplated.
+Time limits to challenge a Will depend on the type of claim being contemplated.
 The most common types and their time limits are:

 Can I bring a claim out of time?